crohr/rack-livetraffic/Readme.md

         $ bundle exec script/rack-top

-* To clean up old values from Redis, run:
+* From time to time, you may want to clean up old values from Redis:

         $ bundle exec script/clean